Free Couples Therapy UK: Finding Relationship Counselling

 - Problem-focused therapy

-Many couples therapists have now begun to offer their counselling service online.
+Many therapists have now begun to offer their therapy service online.
 Online therapy allows partners to speak with a therapist remotely no matter where they are as long as they have an internet connection and a personal device.
-Online therapy platforms also typically offer a larger selection of therapists than what is available to a person locally.
+Online platforms also typically offer a larger selection of therapists than what is available to a person locally.

 No-cost couples therapy is often available through the NHS.
 Another possible option is to contact GroceryAid, which funds up to six sessions for some users.

-What are some common problems that people seek counselling for?
+What are some common problems that people seek couples counselling for in the UK?

 In recent years, more and more couples in the UK have sought support over disagreements about social media.
 Social media can lead to arguments about one partner “liking” a post by an ex-partner or others.
 It can also lead to misinterpretation about comments made by one’s partner or their contacts online or a text message sent or received.